tommyvtran97/AE4304P/README.md

 4. Variances

 * AE4304P/main_file.m          - This script contains the main code
-* AE4304P/Function Folder      - This folder contains the function that has been used in main_file.m
+* AE4304P/Function Folder      - This folder contains the functions that has been used in main_file.m
 * AE4304P/Plots                - This folder contains the plots that has been generated in main_file.m and used in the report
-* AE4304P/Plotting Script      - This folder contains the script used in order to generate the plots in main_file.m
+* AE4304P/Plotting Script      - This folder contains the scripts used in order to generate the plots in main_file.m

 ## 1) How to run the code
 In order to run the code, run the `main_file.m` script.
 This script will prompt the user with several options to perform the analysis and show the results.